Darling-dev/Athena/README.md

 # About Athena

     Athena is a simple application that uses an Telethon library to spam.
     Athena sends images which contains in Pictures folder to specify bot or user.
+    It is also possible to add a description to the sent pictures by editing Phrases.txt.
     Don't use this tool too often, it can lead to limiting your account.